GradmasBirthday/planner.io/README.md

-# Voyagia - AI-Powered Travel Companion
+# TripMaxxing - Personalized Itinerary Tailoring Assistant

 Welcome to Voyagia, your intelligent travel planning platform that combines the power of AI agents with an intuitive user interface to create personalized travel experiences.